-Looking for more ways to earn income from your investments now that volatility is rearing its ugly head on Wall Street again?
+Looking for more ways to earn income from your investments with interest rates at nearly zero?
 Try investing in a business development company.

 Business development companies (a.k.a.
-BDCs) are similar to venture capital funds, except that they are publicly traded on stock exchanges so that anyone—not just millionaires—can invest in them.
+BDCs) are similar to venture capital funds, except that they are publicly traded on stock exchanges so that anyone—not just millionaires—can enjoy the benefits of a BDC investment.
 They provide financing to small- and mid-size companies that are often underserved by banks and other traditional lenders.
 Often this financing includes “mezzanine loans” that pay high interest rates and come with or can be converted into equity in the target company.

 Business Development Company Pros and Cons

-BDCs typically borrow funds at much lower interest rates than those paid by the smaller companies, so investors reap the rewards of the spread—although it does make these investments fairly interest rate-sensitive, which could be an issue given that the Fed plans to raise interest rates at least three times this year.
+A BDC investment is a good hedge against bubbling market uncertainty.
+BDCs typically borrow funds at much lower interest rates than those paid by the smaller companies, so investors reap the rewards of the spread—although it does make a BDC investment fairly interest rate-sensitive.

 On the bright side, business development companies can have very high yields—frequently in the double digits—but those payouts often reflect the high risk of lending to speculative, development-stage companies.
 BDCs that make loans primarily to more mature businesses with positive cash flows will be safer, while BDCs that make more speculative loans to smaller businesses will be riskier—but they may also have more growth potential, especially if they take equity positions in a lot of their portfolio companies.